 No proper seals, causing contaminants like water, cat hair, and to come inside the hub, so if riding in the winter you would have to service them every week to 2 weeks intervals.

-To service the freehub you need a special tool, which is difficult to get, or you have to make one your self, This is not acceptable.
+To service these freehand, you need a special tool, which is difficult to get, or you have to make one your self, This is not acceptable.

 RJ The Bike Guy made a great video showing you how to service Shimano hubs: